WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 10 | Assessment Morning
+Starting the day with assessment prep and test.
+Completed test (all green!) and performed a walk through.
+Some lessons learned.

+---

 ## 2022 02 09 | Review Arrays
 Agenda set.
 See Notion notes.
 No warmups.
 Continued onto walk through of the array Ls and Ex.
 Deciding to backtrack on the Sandbox 3 practice.
 Will remove current text box and create a dropdown input filter to remove some monster types from the list.
 After that is complete, I will continue with the auto filter as you type in a type name.